Reds vs. Giants Player Props Betting Odds

-You can see player prop bet odds for Wilmer Flores, Spencer Steer and other players on the San Francisco Giants and Cincinnati Reds heading into their matchup at 9:45 PM ET on Tuesday at Oracle Park.
+Player prop bet odds for Wilmer Flores, Spencer Steer and others are available when the San Francisco Giants host the Cincinnati Reds at Oracle Park on Wednesday (first pitch at 3:45 PM ET).

 Bet on this matchup or its props with BetMGM!